-The Index is intended to reflect the change in market value of the crude oil sector.
-The Shares are designed for investors who want a cost-effective and convenient way to invest in commodity futures on U.S. and non-U.S. markets.
+Index.
+The Fund may hold United States Treasury Obligations and money market mutual funds for margin and/or cash management purposes.
+The Shares are designed for investors who want a cost-effective and convenient way to invest in a group of commodity futures contracts on U.S. and non-U.S. markets.

-The Fund pursues its investment objective by investing in a portfolio of exchange-traded commodity futures contracts that expire in a specific month and trade on a specific exchange (the "Index Contracts"), in the single commodity comprising the Index (the "Index Commodity").
-The single Index Commodity is Light Sweet Crude Oil (WTI).
-The Index is composed of notional amounts of the Index Commodity.
+The Fund pursues its investment objective by investing in a portfolio of exchange-traded commodity futures contracts that expire in a specific month and trade on a specific exchange (the "Index Contracts") in the commodities comprising the Index (the "Index Commodities").
+The Index Commodities are Aluminum, Zinc and Copper-Grade A. The Index is composed of notional amounts of each of the Index Commodities.
 The Fund also holds United States Treasury Obligations and cash on deposit with Morgan Stanley & Co.
-LLC, the Fund's commodity broker (the "Commodity Broker") as margin and United States Treasury Obligations, money market mutual funds and cash on deposit with the Bank of New York Mellon (the "Custodian") for cash management purposes..
-The aggregate notional value of the commodity futures contracts owned by the Fund is expected to approximate the aggregate net asset value of the Fund, as opposed to the aggregate Index value.
+LLC, the Fund's commodity broker (the "Commodity Broker") as margin and United States Treasury Obligations, money market mutual funds and cash on deposit with The Bank of New York Mellon (the "Custodian") for cash management purposes.
+The aggregate notional value of the commodity futures contracts owned by the Fund is expected to approximate the aggregate net asset value of the Fund as opposed to the aggregate Index value.